 - If your margin is higher than this, you will pay a franchise tax of between 0.375 and 0.75 percent.

-The types of business licenses you need will vary depending on your type of business, your industry, your location and various other factors.
+The types of business licenses you need will vary depending on your type of business, industry, location and various other factors.
 We can research the types of business licenses you might need for you.

 We hope you’ve found this Texas LLC FAQ useful.
-If you’ve used our services and have a question that isn’t answered here, let us know and we’d be
+If you’ve used our services and have a question that isn’t answered here, let us know and we’d be happy to help.